Public Use Microdata Area

-A Public Use Microdata Area, or PUMA, are geographic units used by the US Census for providing statistical and demographic information.
+A Public Use Microdata Area (PUMA) is a geographic unit used by the US Census for providing statistical and demographic information.
 Each PUMA contains at least 100,000 people.
 PUMAs do not overlap, and are contained within a single state.
 PUMAs were first created for the 1990 Census.
-For the 2012 American Community Survey (ACS), there are 2,378 PUMAs.
+As of 2022, based on the results of the 2020 Census, there are 2,487 PUMAs.

 PUMAs allow the Census to publish census data for sub-state areas throughout every state.
 For example, the ACS publishes detailed data every year, but due to their sampling procedure only publishes data for census area that have more than 65,000 People.
 Only seven of the 55 counties of West Virginia were large enough to receive estimates from the 2006 ACS.
 In contrast, all 12 PUMAs that partition West Virginia received 2006 ACS estimates.

 The state governments drew PUMA boundaries for the 2000 Census, to allow reporting of detailed data for all areas.
 There were a total of 2,071 PUMAs in the 2000 Census.